peterhinch/micropython-async/v3/docs/TUTORIAL.md

 producer has data available and the consumer is ready to use it.
 At that point in time the `Barrier` can optionally run a callback before releasing the barrier to allow all waiting coros to continue.

+The key difference between `Barrier` and `gather` is symmetry: `gather` is asymmetrical.
+One task owns the `gather` and awaits completion of a set of tasks.
+By contrast `Barrier` can be used symmetrically with member tasks pausing until all have reached the barrier.
+This makes it suited for use in the looping constructs common in firmware applications.

+`gather` provides ready access to return values.
+The `Barrier` class cannot because passing the barrier does not imply return.

+Currently `gather` is more efficient; I plan to fix this.

 Constructor.
 Mandatory arg: